It’s Back-to-Work Brain you need to worry about!

-No, we don’t mean December already being a distant memory or 2018 being well under way.
-It’s something more than that.
+No, we don’t mean the weekend already being a distant memory.
 Everyone’s beavering away again, yet something’s not quite right…

 It’s called Back-to-Work Brain and, thankfully, it seems to have affected quite a few of us.

-You know you’ve got it if your brain feels like it’s still on holiday, a little rusty from underuse, and possibly in need of a further rest after too many festive late nights and NYE overindulging.
+You know you’ve got it if your brain feels like it’s still in weekend-mode, a little rusty from underuse, and possibly in need of a further rest.
 Either way, it means getting back into full-on work mode hasn’t been easy.

-So, if it’s been a struggle to get going again for your everyday job, we can only imagine what’s it’s like trying to remember any details about GDPR – which is why we’ve laid on a quick refresher session below for you.
+So, if it’s been a struggle to get going again for your everyday job, we can only imagine what’s it’s like trying to remember any GDPR definitions – which is why we’ve laid on a quick refresher session below for you.

-Here are our Top Ten GDPR Phrases and Definitions (plus a few extras) to get you up and running again:
+Here are our Top Ten GDPR questions and answers (plus a few extras) to get you up and running again:

-Let’s start with the basics: GDPR stands for General Data Protection Regulation, it’s the new law in town, and comes into effect on 25th May 2018.
+Let’s start with the basics: GDPR stands for General Data Protection Regulation, it’s the new law in town, and came into effect on 25th May 2018.

 It’s not to be confused with Goring & Didcot Pirates’ Regatta (which usually takes place in July sometime and probably has revellers bellowing “GDP-aRRRRRRR!” at every opportunity).